 A dog is someone to take care of, to talk with, to play with, and most importantly, someone we can be responsible for.
 Some seniors might need exactly that in order to feel loved and wanted.
 Studies show that these companion animals can lower stress, blood pressure, as well as depression.

-In picking a dog, you may also want to check out shelters and rescue groups.
+In picking a dog for seniors, you may want to check out shelters and rescue groups.
+Before visiting animal shelters though, it would be a responsible thing to do to at least have them read an adoption guide like this so they would be made aware of the challenges they’ll be facing.
 PAWS has an adoption program specifically for older people, Seniors for Seniors, which places cats and dogs who are seven years or older with individuals sixty years or older.
 Seniors can find about dogs that are ready for adoption by calling nearby animal shelters using a mobile phone specially designed for the elderly.
 Seniors can choose one from the several free cell phones for seniors listed here so they can easily make calls and increase the chance of finding the perfect dog to be their next best friend.